realworldocaml/book/book/data-serialization/README.md

   | Range (low, high) -> x >= low && x <= high
 ```

-One critical invariant here is that the `Range` only represents
+One critical invariant here is that `Range` is only used to represent
-non-empty intervals, and so if you create an interval with a lower
+non-empty intervals.
+A call to `create` with a lower bound above the
-bound above the upper bound, that will be represented by `Empty`.
+upper bound will return an `Empty`.

 Now, let's demonstrate the functionality with some tests, using the
 expect test framework described in